 - Adverse consequences in individuals predisposed to immune deficiency.

-Zinc is also thought to be important for a number of positive associations:
+Zinc is also thought to be necessary for several positive associations:

 - Improved memory, with high Zinc levels in the hippocampus of the brain;